netsec-ethz/scion-tutorials/content/faq/join_infrastructure.md

 - Infrastructure ASes and nodes are required to be active 24 hours a day, 7 days a week.
 The SCIONLab administrators can typically handle all SCION related problems, but sometimes they will contact you if they cannot perform certain tasks.
 An example would be to change a drive if it failed, etc.
 - The machine should have a minimum of 4 CPUs, 8 GB of RAM and 40 GB of disk space.
 In most of the cases a VM can suffice.
-- OS for the SCION infrastructure node must be Ubuntu 18.04.
+- The OS for the SCION infrastructure node must be Ubuntu 18.04.
 - The border router node(s) must have a public static IP address.
 Any other SCION services can run with private static IP addresses.
 - Any firewalls affecting the node must be configured according to the [SCION AS connectivity matrix](./as_connectivity.html).